winterlovet44/Break-into-the-Seattle-Airbnb/README.md

 All code was contains in [Airbnb-Seattle-EDA.ipynb](https://github.com/winterlovet44/Break-into-the-Seattle-Airbnb/blob/main/Airbnb-Seattle-EDA.ipynb).

-Dataset for this code was contains at folder `data`.
+Dataset for this code was contained at folder `data`.

 ## Results<a name="results"></a>